 If you have more of a budget, El Sanyoura recommends upgrading your kitchen countertops and appliances.

-Half of the buyers surveyed by Opendoor said that they consider old appliances a red flag when shopping for homes.
+Thirty percent of the buyers surveyed by Opendoor said that they consider old appliances a red flag when shopping for homes.
 Although replacing appliances can be pricey, this is another upgrade that tends to have a high ROI.